ryancwalsh/encryption/crypto_instructions.md

 ---

+---

 # Scenarios

+Normally, Ryan is available, and in those cases, Ryan will use his Ubuntu laptop to open the Ledger Live app, plug in the Ledger USB device, and type the PIN into the device.

-For any scenario where Ryan is unavailable, consider getting help from a family member or friend who is very tech-savvy _and_ is someone you'd trust both not to steal our crypto and to be careful with all of the secrets involved.
+For any scenario where Ryan is unavailable (described below), consider getting help from a family member or friend who is very tech-savvy _and_ is someone you'd trust both not to steal our crypto and to be careful with all of the secrets involved.

+1. Do not start doing any of these steps until you've read this _whole_ document at least one time carefully beforehand.
+2. Buy a brand new Ledger hardware wallet, even if you still own our original one.
+It's ideal to practice on a fresh one first.
+The cost of a new Ledger (and the wait for shipping) is worthwhile.
+3. Find someone you trust who knows how to teach you all about Ledger hardware wallets and Ledger Live software on your computer.
+4. Have them teach you and show you and monitor you (with this fresh new Ledger hardware wallet that you're practicing on) where you will be using it and learning how it works and how to log in and move funds off of it.
+    - If they are good enough at this step, you will be able to proceed with all of the following steps without their presence, which would be ideal so that they are not in a position to copy (steal) our seed phrase (and therefore all of the assets).
+But if you fully trust them and really do need their help below, that's your call.
+5. Disconnect from wifi, unplug all USB devices, and disconnect any networking cables.
+    - (You want to be sure that no devices are snooping.)
+6. Remember: never let anybody see what you're about to do (unless you fully trust them not to take note of these details so that they can steal our assets one day).
+    - Someone having a copy of these details is as bad as if they now fully owned our crypto and you no longer own it at all.
+    - Ensure that nobody else is in the room.
+    - NEVER take a photo of the results that you're about to see.
+Photos (especially digital ones) too easily get found, especially by bots.

 For extra assurance (and so that you have a record of what you're all doing during this stressful time and won't need to rely only on your memory), ensure that there is a screen recording capturing their activity and that you're also recording with a handheld camera (e.g. your phone) so that you can capture from another perspective, including what they do on the hardware device (but maybe cover the lens whenever they're typing something sensitive into the hardware device such as a PIN or seed phrase).

-## Scenario 1 (Ryan is available)

-Ryan will use his Ubuntu laptop to open the Ledger Live app, plug in the Ledger USB device, and type the PIN into the device.
-See the "Ledger" note in Ryan's shared Bitwarden, which mentions a hint for the PIN.
-TODO: Create a better hint.
-TODO: Save https://calendar.google.com/calendar/u/0/r/eventedit/MW9oM2V2NzMzMnBkNjQ2bDZucDRkcWd2bDdfMjAyMzA4MjBUMTQwMDAwWiByY3dhbHNoQG0 link to shared Bitwarden hint.

-## Scenario 2 (Ryan is available but forgets the PIN)

-Ryan will use the handwritten 24-word seed phrase written on a card stored in the Softwood safe.

-## Scenario 3 (Ryan is unavailable but you still have our Ledger hardware wallet)
+## Scenario 1 (You still have our Ledger hardware wallet)

-See the "Ledger" note in Ryan's shared Bitwarden, which mentions a hint for the PIN.
-If you think you can figure it out, continue.
-Otherwise, read the directions about retrieving the seed phrase.

 - If you can log into Ryan's Ubuntu laptop
   - Open the Terminal.